mintlayer/mintlayer-core/wasm-crypto/README.md

 ### To run in a web browser

-Make sure you have wasm-pack:
+Make sure you have wasm-pack and the wasm32-unknown-unknown target installed:

 ```
+rustup target add wasm32-unknown-unknown
 cargo install wasm-pack
 ```

+Also make sure you have `clang` installed.
+It's required.

 To build the wasm package from the crate, run (in the wasm Cargo.toml directory):